What is Academic Training?

 - Already discussed with your UW academic adviser your planned academic training opportunity, and provide them in advance with the necessary information to help with your Academic Training application to ISS.
 See below for more info.

-How to Find Your UW Academic Adviser (to Help You Apply)
+How to Find Your Academic Adviser (to Help You Apply)

-ISS advisers cannot evaluate an Academic Training application without a recommendation from a UW academic adviser.
+ISS advisers cannot evaluate an Academic Training application without a recommendation from an academic adviser.
 This is an immigration rule.

-You must contact a UW academic adviser to assist you with your Academic Training application to ISS:
+You must contact your academic adviser to assist you with your Academic Training application to ISS:

-Students in a UW degree program: contact your academic department adviser.
+Students in a WWU degree program: contact your academic department adviser.

 Visiting exchange students through an academic department: contact your academic department adviser.

-Visiting exchange students through UW Study Abroad: contact the UW Study Abroad office.
+Visiting exchange students through WWU Study Abroad: contact -------.

 The academic adviser will complete the adviser section of the online application.
 By doing so, they are recommending your academic training approval.
 They must provide the following information: